microsoft/JSTSdocs/articles/index.md

 the same engine that provides TypeScript support.
 This provides for a level of feature support, richness, and integration that was not possible with the previous JavaScript language service.

-> [!WARNING]
-> With the new JavaScript language service, while many new features were enabled, some features
+> :warning: With the new JavaScript language service, while many new features were enabled, some features
 > were also removed.
 In particular, [IntelliSense extensions](https://msdn.microsoft.com/en-us/library/hh874692.aspx)
 > based on the prior language service will not run in the new language service, and the
 > [XML documentation comments](https://msdn.microsoft.com/en-us/library/hh524453.aspx) format is no longer recognized.
-> See the [Editor IntelliSense](editor/intellisense.md) and [JsDoc](types/jsdoc.md) topics for alternatives.
+> See the [JsDoc](types/jsdoc.md) topic for alternatives.

 The below provides a high-level overview of various feature areas, with links to more in-depth documentation.